-In our opinion the accompanying financial statements give a true and fair view of the financial position of Conti-Gummi Finance B.V. as at 31 December 2015, and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of Conti-Gummi Finance B.V. as at 31 December 2016, and of its result and its cash flows for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.